GLOBAL MARKETS-Dollar rallies on U.S. data, stocks trade flat

 * Retail sales data augurs well for holiday season

-* Oil rises from 4-year low on OPEC cut hopes (Adds oil settlement prices)
+* Oil rises from 4-year low on OPEC cut hopes (Adds close of European stock, bond markets)

 By Herbert Lash

-NEW YORK, Nov 14 (Reuters) - The dollar rallied on Friday, helped by unexpectedly strong U.S. retail sales data, but global equity markets traded flat after a hefty run-up over the past three weeks put a damper on big gains in the near term.
+NEW YORK, Nov 14 (Reuters) - The dollar rallied on Friday, helped by unexpectedly strong U.S. retail sales data, but global equity markets traded near break-even after a hefty run-up over the past three weeks put a damper on strong gains in the near term.

 U.S. retail sales rose 0.5 percent in October after stripping out volatile gasoline and food services.
-The dollar index touched its highest level since June 2010 at 88.267, but later pared gains and fell fall 0.17 percent to 87.528.
+The dollar index touched its highest level since June 2010, at 88.267, but later pared gains, off 0.13 percent, at 87.560.

-MSCI’s all-country world index edged higher, up 0.07 percent, but Wall Street was mixed and mostly flat.
+MSCI’s all-country world index edged higher, up one-tenth of 1 percent as Wall Street attempted to pull ahead of break-even.

-European shares fell, according to one measure, as mixed euro zone growth data showed France and Germany growing marginally but others like Italy still firmly in recession.
+European shares fell, according to one measure, as a mixed bag of euro zone growth data showed France and Germany growing marginally but others like Italy still firmly in recession.

-Stocks on Wall Street mostly traded slightly lower.
+Stocks on Wall Street were mixed.
 The benchmark S&P 500 index has gained 12 percent and MSCI’s ACWI has gained 8 percent from their respective lows three weeks ago.

 “The market at this point, as a forward-looking discounting mechanism, has started to price some of the good news in,” Orlando said.
 “We’ve seen the lion’s share of the move.
 Now we just sort of grind higher,” he said.